 Hiring an outside development company can actually be cheaper than hiring an in-house team.

 It’s true.
-While you still have to pay for high-quality work, you’ll only be paying for the labor that goes into producing it.
+While you still have to pay for quality work, you’ll only be paying for the labor that produces it.

 If you hire an in-house team, not only are you paying the salaries of your new team members (and good developers are not cheap), but you’re also paying for benefits (like PTO, insurance and retirement).
 You also have to pay for someone to manage them, to do their payroll, and etc.